1. 8 Web application APIs

 Note that this behavior is the same as how shared workers are keyed by their parsed constructor url.

-Since module type is also part of the module map key, the following code will create two separate entries in the module map (the type is "javascript" for the first, and "css" for the second):
+Since module type is also part of the module map key, the following code will create two separate entries in the module map (the type is "javascript-or-wasm" for the first, and "css" for the second):

 <script type=module>